helloyifan/yfjd01.github.io/Cloud/AWS/VPC/VPC_Overview.md

 `Doing this allows our webservers to be exposed to the internet, but sensitive application and database servers are not exposed to the internet`

-* Additionall,y you can create a Hardware Virtual Private Network (VPN) connection between your corporate datacenter and your VPC and leverage the AWS cloud as an extension of your corporate datacenter.
+* Additionally you can create a Hardware Virtual Private Network (VPN) connection between your corporate datacenter and your VPC and leverage the AWS cloud as an extension of your corporate datacenter.

 ##  VPC Diagram